Kandru/cs2-challenges/documentation/blueprints/OnBotTakeover.md

-# OnBombBeginplant (player_bomb_beginplant)
+# OnBotTakeover (player_bot_takeover)

-This blueprint is triggered when a player started to plant the bomb.
+This blueprint is triggered when a player took over a bot.

 ## Available rules